Sexual Harassment Lawyer: A Complete Guide

 Victims of sexual harassment may pursue economic damages.
 These cover losses that have a direct impact on their finances.

 Economic damages can include lost wages if the victim needs to take time off work due to the incident.
-They also cover potential future earnings loss, especially if they had to leave their job or were unfairly terminated because of the harassment.
+They also cover potential future earnings loss, especially if the victim had to leave their job or was unfairly terminated because of the harassment.
 This compensation aims to restore the financial stability of the employee victim.

-Calculating these damages involves looking at current and future income losses.
-Experts might be brought in to estimate these figures accurately.
+Calculating these damages involves examining current and future income losses.
+Experts might be hired to estimate these figures accurately.

 Emotional Distress